Kateryna Skarzhynska

-Kateryna Skarzhynska née von Reiser (Катерина Миколаївна Скаржинська, 7 February 1852 O.S./19 February 1852 (N.S.) – 1932) was a Ukrainian noblewoman, philanthropist, and collector of folklore.
+Kateryna Mykolayivna Skarzhynska née von Reiser (Катерина Миколаївна Скаржинська, 7 February 1852 O.S./19 February 1852 (N.S.) – 1932) was a Ukrainian noblewoman, philanthropist, and collector of folklore.
 She established the first private museum in Ukraine to house her collection of artifacts and was particularly known for her collection of pysanky, Easter eggs decorated with Ukrainian folk art.
 Born in Lubny to the von Reiser family, which had a long history of military service to the Russian Tsars, she was educated at home, studying in her parents' library and with select tutors.
 After her father died in 1859, together with her mother, brother, and maternal grandmother she moved to the Lodygyn/Lodigine family estates in the Tver province of the Russian Empire, near Moscow.
 There at the age of 14, von Reiser established a school for the former serfs of the estate and a public hospital.

 In 1869, von Reiser became acquainted with Nikolai Georgievich Skarzhynsky, a Ukrainian nobleman and soldier.
 Through his circle of friends, she decided to continue her education and passed her gymnasium studies, entering the Bestuzhev Courses.
 They married in 1874 and later would have five children together.
 Five years later, he was transferred from St. Petersburg back to Ukraine.
 Though she did not finish her studies, Skarzhynska had developed an interest in culture and moving back to her father's estate, Kruglik, inspired her to begin collecting folk art and other artifacts.
 Consulting with ethnographers, archaeologists and historians, she financed archaeological excavations and amassed a large collection of items.
 Failing to interest local authorities in establishing a museum to house them, she created the first private museum in Ukraine in 1880.
 Hiring professional curators, Skarzhynska assisted in developing the collection until 1905.
 One of the curators, Sergiy Kulzhynskiy, would become her partner, father of her youngest child, and her companion and caretaker in her old age.
 In 1906, she transferred her materials to the Museum of Natural History of Poltava Provincial Zemstvo.